 What advice have you received in your career that has stayed with you or influenced you?
 Do you have any words of advice for designers who are just starting out?

 Years ago, Belinda (my boss) told me that suppliers aren’t on the same side as designers.
-I didn’t really understand at first, but now it’s something that I tell new designers all the time!
+I didn’t really understand at first, but now it’s something that I tell new designers who are starting a clothing brand!
 I always thought that the designer and the supplier had the same goal, that we all wanted to create great quality product.
 But Belinda pointed out to me that actually, suppliers tend to just want to make a product that’s finished, so they can move on to the next order.
 Designers and suppliers aren’t on the same side because we don’t have the same end goal.
 When I changed my approach from working with manufacturers collaboratively, to giving clear and specific instructions to suppliers, I got much better results.
 Looking back now, I see how many times suppliers gave me bad advice because it was faster or cheaper for them.
 So my advice to anyone wanting to manufacture clothing would be to make sure you give specific direction to whoever is making your clothes, rather than handing over a vague idea and hoping that the factory have the same vision as you.

 Can you give us a quick preview into the presentation you will be sharing with the Textile Design Lab community?
 What can people expect to learn?

 Sure, I’m really excited for this training!
-I’ll be giving an introduction to starting a fashion label.
+I’ll be giving an introduction to starting a clothing brand.
 It’s suitable for anyone who’s new to the industry and not really sure what needs to happen.
 I’m going to be sharing the best places to start when building a fashion business, manufacture options and ways to sell your products.
 I’ll be explaining different methods for manufacturing your designs, one of which is ideal for people with limited time and money.
 Plus, I’ll be sharing some of the mistakes I made with my own fashion business so that you can avoid them!
 After the class you can leave with a clear idea of the next steps you can take to go from idea through to manufacture.